 - They are less effective than taking tablets or capsules and are especially not effective for nails that have thickened.

 - Applying nail paints requires good mobility and eyesight and time to file and cleanse nails before applying them.
-They will need to be used for at least 6–12 months.
+They will need to be used for at least 6 to 12 months.

 Antifungal tablets or capsules

-- Taking antifungal tablets or capsules are the preferred treatment for nail infections, especially if the entire nail is infected or if the nail is thickened.
+- Antifungal tablets or capsules are more effective than paints, especially if the entire nail is infected or if the nail is thickened.
 Examples of oral medications are terbinafine and itraconazole.

-- Antifungal medication is taken for 6 weeks for fungal infections of the fingernail and for 3 months for fungal infections of the toenail.
+- Antifungal medicine is taken for 6 weeks for fungal infections of the fingernail and for 3 months for fungal infections of the toenail.

-- They are not suitable for people with certain conditions like liver disease or if you are pregnant and they interact with many other medicines which can increase your risk of side effects.
+- They are not suitable for people with certain conditions like liver disease or if you are pregnant.
+They also interact with many other medicines which can increase your risk of side effects.
 Tell your doctor about all medicines and herbal products you are taking so they can check for interactions (how they could react with each other).